-One person's garbage is another person's goldmine.
+Even older, worn out items can fetch you a pretty penny.
 That 6-year-old white Macbook with a cracked case and a dead hard drive probably still has valuable parts inside.
 The value of a used item varies greatly depending on condition, age, and current market price, but it is usually worth investigating.

 If you want to get the maximum value, you will always do best by selling yourself.
 Searching the eBay "completed listings" for similar items will give you a good idea of the current market price.
-Remember that selling on eBay carries its own hassles (and fees), and people may be wary of buying from a new user.
-Using Craigslist classified ads is a bit easier because you can arrange to meet up in person.
-Never deal in money orders or shipping when selling on Craigslist, and find a public place to meet your buyer for safety's sake.